MostafaH04/MostafaH04/README.md

 # 😎 Hey!<br />

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=MostafaH04&label=Profile%20views&color=2e24bd&style=for-the-badge" alt="MostafaH04" /> </p>
-I am Mostafa Hussein, I have a passion for engineering, coding, and working with hardware.
+I am Mostafa Hussein, I am an incoming Waterloo Mechatronics Engineering students with a passion for engineering, coding, and working with hardware.
 To add on, I mainly enjoy using Arduino, making circuits, and coding.
 Currently, I am exploring a few python libraries, improving my js skills, and trying to participate in more hackathons.
 Other than that, I enjoy mathematics, physics, computer science, and computer engineering. <br/><br/>